-We’ll also share some quick facts about the Maryland real estate exam, review the costs of getting your Maryland real estate license, and answer some frequently asked questions about how to get a real estate license in Maryland.
+We’ll also share some important facts about the Maryland real estate exam, review the costs of getting your Maryland real estate license, and answer some frequently asked questions about how to get a real estate license in Maryland.
 Let’s get started!

 How to Get a Maryland Real Estate License in 4 Easy Steps

-Step 1.
-Complete a 60-Hour Prelicensing Course
+1. Complete a 60-hour Prelicensing Course

 - Property ownership